MathiasGroebe/point_selection/README.md

 ![Example output from the Label grid function](example_images/label_grid_example.png)

-It is also possible to use any other grid or polygon layer for selection the highest/lowest value in each polygon by using the "Label Grid with Predefinded" algorithm in.
+It is also possible to use any other grid or polygon layer for selecting the highest/lowest value in each polygon by using the "Label Grid with Predefined" algorithm.

 ![Example for the usage of other polygons with the Label grid function](example_images/label_grid_predefined_grid.png)